astaniano/hat/platforms/webSecAcademy/server_side_topics/bll_vuln/bll_vuln.md

 ### Wrong assumptions that user will follow all the flow steps correctly
+Flaws in the logic can allow attackers to circumvent these rules.
+For example, they might be able to complete a transaction without going through the intended purchase workflow.
+In other cases, broken or non-existent validation of user-supplied data might allow users to make arbitrary changes to transaction-critical values or submit nonsensical input.
+By passing unexpected values into server-side logic, an attacker can potentially induce the application to do something that it isn't supposed to.

+Business logic vulnerabilities often arise because the design and development teams make flawed assumptions about how users will interact with the application.
+These bad assumptions can lead to inadequate validation of user input.
+For example, if the developers assume that users will pass data exclusively via a web browser, the application may rely entirely on weak client-side controls to validate input.
+These are easily bypassed by an attacker using an intercepting proxy.

+Ultimately, this means that when an attacker deviates from the expected user behavior, the application fails to take appropriate steps to prevent this and, subsequently, fails to handle the situation safely.

+Logic flaws are particularly common in overly complicated systems that even the development team themselves do not fully understand.
+To avoid logic flaws, developers need to understand the application as a whole.
+This includes being aware of how different functions can be combined in unexpected ways.
+Developers working on large code bases may not have an intimate understanding of how all areas of the application work.
+Someone working on one component could make flawed assumptions about how another component works and, as a result, inadvertently introduce serious logic flaws.
+If the developers do not explicitly document any assumptions that are being made, it is easy for these kinds of vulnerabilities to creep into an application.

+Any unintended behavior can potentially lead to high-severity attacks if an attacker is able to manipulate the application in the right way.
+For this reason, quirky logic should ideally be fixed even if you can't work out how to exploit it yourself.
+There is always a risk that someone else will be able to.

+You should also note that even though logic flaws may not allow an attacker to benefit directly, they could still allow a malicious party to damage the business in some way.

+TODO: stopped here

 #### Example 1: Email change does not require immediate confirmation
 /admin can be accessed by a user with email @dontwannacry.com
 It's not possible to register users with that email